hpcleuven/VscDocumentation/source/access/generating_keys_with_mobaxterm.rst

 1. Go to the `MobaXterm website <http://mobaxterm.mobatek.net>`__ and download the free version.
 Make sure to select the **Portable edition** from the download page.
-Create a ``MobaXterm`` folder in your ``Documents`` folder and uncompress inside it the contents of the downloaded zip file.
+Create a folder called ``MobaXterm`` in a known location in your computer and decompress the contents of the downloaded zip file inside it.

 2. Double click the ``MobaXterm_Personal`` executable file inside the ``MobaXterm`` folder.